Map Widget

 Icons for nodes

-You can add icons within nodes to represent a node set, e.g., Factories or Centers.
+You can include icons within nodes to represent different node sets, such as Factories or Centers.
 To configure icons for a node set, create a string parameter that is indexed by the index of the respective node set.
-Define an icon name that you selected from the list of icons available, as illustrated below.
+Select an icon name from the list of over 1600 available icons.
+You can find the reference in the icon list.

 Add this string parameter in the Icon option of the node set.
 The icon will appear in the nodes.